-Liquidity risk
+(iv) Liquidity risk

 Prudent liquidity risk management includes maintaining sufficient cash balances, and the availability of funding from an adequate amount of committed credit facilities.
 Due to the dynamic nature of the underlying businesses, management maintains flexibility in funding by maintaining available facilities under committed credit lines.
-As at 31 March 2022, the company had utilised Kshs 3,144,000 of its crop debenture loan from its coffee marketing and managing agent, Coffee Management Services (31 March 2021: Nil).
+As at 31 March 2023, the company had utilised nil of its USD 435,000 crop debenture loan from its coffee marketing and managing agent, Coffee Management Services (31 March 2022: KShs '3,144,000).